Manchester City and Pep Guardiola get revenge on Barcelona

 "The beginning was difficult, we made a few mistakes but the second half we were very good.
 I don't think Barcelona had many chances and we deserved the win."

-With several names missing, most notably Gerard Pique and Jordi Albla, there was a sense of expectation in the evening Manchester air that this could be City's night.
+With several names missing, most notably Gerard Pique, Andres Iniesta and Jordi Albla, there was a sense of expectation in the evening Manchester air that this could be City's night.

 Buoyed by a promising opening 15 minutes at the Nou Camp a fortnight ago, Guardiola's side again began at breakneck speed.